Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Visit Resource Center

-The Annual Tax for Corporations formed or registered in Delaware are due on or before March 1st.
+The Annual Tax for LLCs formed or registered in Delaware are due on or before June 1st.

 Your quote depends upon both your business type and the states in which you do business.

 Want to discuss the fine print of your annual report?
 We can help.
 Request a follow-up

 Have a specific question about a product?
 A CT Specialist will follow up with a custom quote along with a comprehensive assessment of your needs.

 Delaware requires that Limited Liability Companies (LLCs), Limited Partnerships (LPs) and General Partnerships that were formed in Delaware pay an annual tax each year by June 1 to remain in good standing.
 This tax is due even if the LLC hasn’t begun operating.
 And, it continues to accrue until the LLC is officially terminated either by dissolution or merger.
 This report must be filed electronically.
 Foreign LLC must also file an annual report by June 1.

 CT tracks the deadlines for all of your active corporations and LLCs across multiple states, and alerts you when filings are due.
 With our easy-to-use system you can promptly file completed documents with the state, and we will provide you with immediate confirmation to help retain your company’s good standing status.

 The state of Delaware charges corporate entities a franchise tax—amounts range between $175 and $180,000.
 For late filings, additional fees and interest are added to the amount owed.
 Each LLC or LP must pay a $300 annual tax.
 CT’s Annual Report Filing Service is included as a benefit for entities subscribing to CT’s Registered Agent Plus Service.
 For all other entities, CT’s filing fee is $60.